-Do you engage in risky writing?
+Do you engage in risky marketing copy?
 Or, more to the point, should you?

 I’m not talking about Charlie Hebdo-style cartoons, or even the kind of novel that forced Salman Rushdie into hiding for years.
 I’m talking about garden-variety edginess for rhetorical effect: strong language, subtle references to sex, drugs, alcohol, bodily functions, taboos of various kinds… you get the idea.
 Where do you draw the line?
 How far (and how often) do you cross over it before a little bit becomes too much?